 How much data does the NBA League Pass use?

 To stream NBA League Pass content at the lowest quality, you need a minimum internet connection of 800Kbps.
 Streaming in HD requires a minimum 3Mbps connection.
 Since a typical 48-minute NBA game spans around two hours due to timeouts, halftime and other stoppages, this works out to roughly 700MB of data usage per game on the lowest video quality.
 At HD quality, this increases to around 2.7GB per game.

 Where else can I watch NBA games online?

 The NBA League Pass isn’t the only way to stream basketball games.
 If you’re looking for an alternative to the traditional cable providers, you might want to consider watching cable TV through Sling TV.
 Sling TV allows subscribers to stream select NBA games through the NBA TV channel.
 Sling TV also offers additional sports and entertainment channels, like ESPN, NBC Sports, and FX.
-And new subscribers can try out Sling TV for free for seven days.

 In addition to Sling TV, you also can stream basketball games through FuboTV on the NBA TV channel.
 FuboTV is a sports-centered internet TV streaming service with popular live sports and entertainment.
 New FuboTV customers can access a seven-day free trial period.

 Latest streaming news